Union offered Exxon 6-yr deal with no raise first year -sources

-Legal Union offered Exxon 6-yr deal with no raise first year -sources

-United Steelworkers union negotiators bargaining for a new contract at an Exxon Mobil (XOM.N) Texas refinery offered a six-year deal with no pay raise in the first year, people familiar with the talks said, shortly before 650 workers were locked out of their jobs.
+HOUSTON (Reuters) - United Steelworkers union negotiators bargaining for a new contract at an Exxon Mobil Texas refinery offered a six-year deal with no pay raise in the first year, people familiar with the talks said, shortly before 650 workers were locked out of their jobs.

 The Local 13-243 proposal would match raises in the second through sixth years to those set by national labor negotiations that have yet to be held, the people said.
 The two sides have not swapped new proposals since the May 1 lockout, the people said.